|

 towards a "locked" state.
 During this transition from a low reset

-specifications list the maximum overshoot level.
+The PLL specifications list the maximum overshoot level.
 The Verilog

 model may exhibit somewhat different behavior during this "locking"